This course is open for applications.

 - Key fact:

-Paramedics are in demand across the UK and there are many exciting career opportunities in a variety of emergency and urgent care roles.
-There are a number of specialist paramedic positions that you will be able to consider after graduation, including paramedic practitioner and critical care paramedic.
+Paramedics are in demand across the UK and there are exciting career options in both emergency and urgent care teams.

 Watch: The learning and teaching experience